Interested in finding out how to sight in a rifle? Keep reading for some step by step instructions.

 Since most hunters use telescopic sights on their rifles, this article describes how to sight in a rifle with a scope.
 After mounting a new scope on a rifle, it is very important to ensure that the reticle is completely level.
 Even a slight cant to the reticle can throw off the impact of the bullet and make the scope much more difficult to sight in.
 Also, properly secure the scope in the rings and ensure that the scope rings are tightly mounted to the base.
 There should be no wiggle whatsoever to the scope.

 After bore sighting the rifle, you’re ready to start shooting.
 I like to shoot at 25 yards first, then fine tune my zero at longer ranges.
-I’ve learned that this saves time, ammunition, and frustration in the long run by avoiding taking shots at 50 or 100 yards and not hitting the paper.
+I’ve learned that this saves time, ammunition, and frustration in the long run by avoiding taking shots at 50 or 100 yards that don’t even hit the target.
 The exact target doesn’t really matter at 25 yards as long as it has a distinct aiming point.
 Some people use bulls-eye targets with lots of success.
-I prefer to use a dedicated zero target that Lucky Gunner provides for free because it has an easy to use grid format that helps me determine my adjustments easily.
+I prefer to use a dedicated zero target with an easy to use grid format that helps easily determine my adjustments.

 After you fire your first group, check the target to see where you’re hitting.
 Measure from the center of your group to the bulls-eye and adjust your scope accordingly.
 Most rifle scopes have 1/4 MOA adjustments.
 This means that 1 click will move the bullet impact 1/4″ at 100 yards.
 However, this means that you need to make 4x times number of clicks (16 clicks=1″) to move the bullet impact the same distance at 25 yards.
 For example, the point of impact on the target below needs to be moved 1/2″ left and 1/2″ up.
 At 25 yards, that would be 8 clicks each way.